kubernetes/community/contributors/design-proposals/api-machinery/csi-new-client-library-procedure.md

 # Background

 Kubernetes currently officially supports both Go and [Python client](https://github.com/kubernetes-incubator/client-python) libraries.
 The go client is developed and extracted from main kubernetes repositories in a complex process.
-On the other hand, the python client is based on OpenAPI, and is mostly generated code (via [swagger-codegen](https://github.com/swagger-api/swagger-codegen)).
+On the other hand, the python client is based on OpenAPI, and is mostly generated code (via [code-generation](#code-generation)).
 By generating the API Operations and Data Models, updating the client and tracking changes from main repositories becomes much more sustainable.

 The python client development process can be repeated for other languages.
 Supporting a basic set of languages would help the community to build more tools and applications based on kubernetes.
 We may consider adjusting the go client library generation to match, but that is not the goal of this doc.